TASEmulators/BizHawk/README.md

 ### Cores

 A *core* is what we call the smaller bits of software that emulate just one system or family of systems, e.g. NES/Famicom.
-For the most part, there's a "best" core for each system, based on accuracy, but there's currently a bit of overlap in the cores BizHawk uses as noted below.
+For the most part, there's a "best" core for each system, based on accuracy, but there are a few alternative cores which are *faster and less accurate*.

 System | Core | Alt.
 Core | Special Core
 --:|:--|:--|:--